darktable-org/dtdocs/content/module-reference/processing-modules/blurs.md

 # tips and tricks

-Any image is usually (even a tiny bit) noisy.
+All images are usually (even a tiny bit) noisy.
 If you blur only a part of the image, the blurred region will look suspiciously clean compared to the rest of the image.
 It is therefore a good idea to add a bit of noise on top of the blurred part to blend it with the rest, using either the [grain](./grain.md) or the [censorize](./censorize.md) modules.